SeanKilleen/seankilleen.github.io/_posts/2020-03-30-how-to-create-a-powershell-alias-with-parameters.md

 ## You can't do this with PowerShell...

 In PowerShell, aliases are meant to be for hard-coded commands and aren't able to be parameterized.
+Bummer.

 ## ...but you can accomplish the same thing by storing a function in your profile!